 The President shall be responsible to the membership of the Association.
 Without prejudice to any other powers or tasks that may be laid down in the statutes or the Internal Rules, the President shall have the following powers and tasks:

-he/she shall chair the meetings of the General Assembly, the Board of Directors and the Executive Committee.
+he/she shall chair the meetings of the General Assembly, the Board and the Executive Committee.

 he/she shall organise, on behalf of the Executive Committee, the representation of the Association at external meetings and events.